 Scientists, doctors, and patients are lauding the health benefits of CBD to anyone who will listen.
-It treats a variety of medical conditions, including cancer, skin problems, mental health issues, even pain.
+It treats a variety of medical conditions, including cancer, skin problems, mental health issues, and even pain.
 Because cannabis has a decades-long history of prohibition as a Schedule 1 drug, studies are still in their infancy.
 Despite this, we do know much about CBD already, such as these eight science-backed benefits:

 1. CBD Relieves Chronic Pain

 Initial research showed CBD with much promise for relieving pain in chronic sufferers.
 More and more studies support these results.
 Many found CBD lowering joint and other inflammatory pain without any side effects whatsoever, pointing to it being an ideal solution for treating arthritis in people.
 In fact, the U.S. National Library of Medicine shows Sativex, a cannabis-based medicine, is effective at relieving pain in those with rheumatoid arthritis.

 Other studies also prove Sativex is capable of providing pain relief and reducing muscle spasms in studies for multiple sclerosis.
 After analyzing the results of several studies and clinical trials, a report in 2017 concluded that cannabinoids, especially CBD, reduce chronic pain symptoms significantly in patients suffering a variety of medical conditions, not just arthritis and multiple sclerosis.

 2. CBD Relieves Depression and Anxiety

 Many studies and anecdotal stories confirm the capacity of CBD to treat depression, anxiety, and other mental health issues effectively.
 This is because CBD activates the brain receptors responsible for serotonin production, a neurotransmitter responsible for regulating mood, appetite, and sleep.
 Various animal studies also support the significant antidepressant and anxiolytic properties of CBD.